Investing in Nanotechnology Stocks and Companies

 Carbon nanotubes are tiny cylindrical structures made from carbon with superior properties found in no other material like strength and conductivity.
-They were expected to bring us space elevators and carbon nanotube random access memory (RAM) – what Nanteros labeled NRAM.
+They were expected to bring us space elevators and carbon nanotube random access memory (RAM) – what Nantero labeled NRAM.
 What we got were some specialty products and carbon nanotube materials but nothing to write home about.
-The world’s biggest nanotechnology company – at least is was back in 2014 – is a Russian firm that sells their TUBALL line of carbon nanotube additives.
+The world’s biggest nanotechnology company – at least it was, back in 2014 – is a Russian firm that sells their TUBALL line of carbon nanotube additives.

 People quickly forgot about how the carbon nanotube was expected to change the world when it was replaced by another promising nanostructure called graphene.